young-rex/social-via-email/Lemitar.md

 A domain name is the most fundamental identifier on the internet — it cannot be broken down further.
 Everything else (email addresses, social handles, URLs) is built on top of domain names.
 When a platform gives someone a handle, that handle sits on top of the platform's domain — the person does not own it.

 Platforms themselves operate on top of the internet's domain system, then use their own software and infrastructure to support user handles.
-This makes a handle live at a higher-level mechanism on top of the internet itself — multiple layers of dependency away from the fundamental level.
+This places a handle on top of a higher-level mechanism on top of the internet itself — multiple layers of dependency away from the fundamental level.

 Domain names offer regular people the same ownability that corporations have.
 A Lemitar ID based on a domain name the person owns (like `alice.smith-family.com`) satisfies all four abilities in a unified way: